 Reporting tipped income can be tricky when it comes to payroll records and tax filing.
 Many employee tips are paid in cash.
 Some servers receive tips according to the tables assigned, while other restaurants gather all the tips and divide them equally at the end of the day.
-(This is known as tip splitting or tip pooling, which you can learn more about here.)
+(This is known as tip splitting or tip pooling).

 In many cases, servers will go home with cash payments each day and receive the rest of their compensation through direct deposit.